All Episodes

 But like for sure, Apple has done way more good in the world than the Gates Foundation.

-Now, Gates Foundation, I don't want to minimize the good stuff there, but unfortunately, what what you see with a lot of these philanthropists is they become they they are very non-focused on freedom.
+Now, Gates Foundation, I don't want to minimize the good stuff there, but unfortunately, what you see with a lot of these philanthropists is they become, they are very non-focused on freedom.

-And I gave a speech which I think people can find on YouTube called the F-word, must have been eight years ago or so.
+And I gave a speech, which I think people can find on YouTube, it's called the F word.

 And the idea is like freedom is a word that people won't say because it's like when you're talking about developing countries and improving people's livelihood, even though it's completely obvious from history that freedom is what's needed.